AshitMilne/Planet-III/semper-idem/Regnum Dei/Working Documents/Regnum Dei Foundational Design Document v0.1.md

 Where:

 - $PV_{individual}$ is the short-term utility to the user (e.g., satisfaction, convenience, expenditure gain)
-- $FV_{sovereign}$ is the projected long-term cost or benefit to the commons (e.g., health system burden, emissions, civic trust)
+- $FV_{sovereign}$ is the projected long-term cost or benefit to the commons (e.g., health system burden, emissions, civic trust).
+No global governance layer (Creation is for modeling) - reverts back to the traditional idea of a commons.

 If $\Delta V < 0$ (i.e. behaviour is individually positive but socially costly), the system can **nudge** by: